 Overview

-This endpoint follows the OpenAI specification for image generation and returns a list of base64-encoded images.Basic Image Generation
+This endpoint follows the OpenAI specification for image generation and returns a list of base64-encoded images by default (or hosted URLs whenresponse_format: "url").

 Method 1: Upload from Local File